FAIZAN101013/ShopNGo/README.md

 - 🔑 **Password reset by email** — and changing it invalidates every token issued before
 - 📦 **Orders** — stored per account, **priced by the server**, with a confirmation email
 - 🛡️ **Protected routes** — checkout, orders and profile need a valid token, enforced by middleware
+- 🧺 **Cart on the account** — follows you between devices; guests keep a local one
+- 🗂️ **Admin pages** — add, edit and remove products; move orders from confirmed to delivered

 ### Emails
 | When | What arrives |